mikemartinez99/mikemartinez99.github.io/_posts/2026-04-10-UMAPs-The-Dangers-of-Confidently-Misinterpreting-Your-Data.md

 ## What is UMAP

-UMAP stands for *uniform manifold approximation and projection*, introduced by [McInnes, Healy, and Melville 2018](https://arxiv.org/abs/1802.03426)Prior to UMAPs ubiquity in single-cell analyses, t-distributed stochastic neighbor embedding (tSNE) was the gold-standard for single-cell and cyTOF datasets.
+UMAP stands for *uniform manifold approximation and projection*, introduced by [McInnes, Healy, and Melville 2018](https://arxiv.org/abs/1802.03426).
+Prior to UMAPs ubiquity in single-cell analyses, t-distributed stochastic neighbor embedding (tSNE) was the gold-standard for single-cell and cyTOF datasets.

 Both of these methods are nonlinear dimensionality reduction techniques that compress high-dimensional data into 2 or 3-dimensional planes for visualization.
 The resulting coordinates are known as *embeddings*.